Integrate LDAP User Management with Oracle Linux Automation Manager

 Create a User

 Oracle Linux Automation Manager creates a default admin user during installation.
-We'll create an LDAP user which we'll assign the same privileges.
+You'll create an LDAP user, who will get assigned the same privileges.

 1. Manually authenticate to the IPA server by obtaining a Kerberos ticket.